Skip to main content

 How Does Thyroid Dysfunction Affect Blood Sugar Regulation?

-The link between and glucose metabolism is intricate and bidirectional.
+The link between thyroid function and glucose metabolism is intricate and bidirectional.
 Untreated hypothyroidism can significantly increase the risk of developing insulin resistance, a condition where the body’s cells do not respond effectively to the hormone insulin.
 Insulin’s primary job is to help shuttle glucose from the bloodstream into cells to be used for energy.

 When cells become resistant to this signal, glucose remains in the blood, leading to elevated blood sugar levels and forcing the pancreas to produce even more insulin to compensate.
 This state of hyperinsulinemia is a precursor to type 2 diabetes and is itself a major driver of inflammation and weight gain.